Affirm/affirm-merchant-sdk-android/README.md

 ## Promotional Messaging

 Affirm Promotional Messaging allows you to inform customers about the availability of installment financing.
-Promos consist of promotional messaging, which appears directly in your app, and a modal, which is opened when the user clicks on the promotional label.
+Promos consist of promotional message label, which appears directly in your app, and a modal, which is opened when the user clicks on the promotional label.

 To display promotional messaging, the SDK provides the `AffirmPromotionButton` class.
 The `AffirmPromotionButton` is implemented as follows: